ICJIA/icjia-accessibility-portal/content/faqs.md

 Many state agencies send newsletters, announcements, and other email communications to the public.
 These emails need to be accessible too, especially if they contain important information about government services.

-**DoIT best practice for newsletters:** Illinois DoIT recommends — and has always recommended — that newsletter content published as webpage text is more accessible than PDF files.
-Actual text on a webpage (for newsletters, news items, etc.) is always more accessible than a brief webpage description with a link to a PDF file that may or may not be accessible.
+**DoIT best practice for newsletters:** Illinois DoIT generally recommends publishing newsletter content as webpage text when feasible instead of as PDFs.
+In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage description that links to a PDF that may or may not be accessible.
 This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
 When creating newsletters, consider publishing the full content as a webpage and linking to it from your email, rather than attaching or linking to a PDF.

 **Email accessibility essentials:**